wade-loccisano/resume/README.md

 <!-- ## About -->

 Software Developer with experience in full-stack development, cloud architecture, and continuous integration practices.
-Seeking to leverage expertise in software engineering to contribute to innovative projects in a highly collaborative and ever-evolving team environment.
+Experienced in building websites and applications that have empowered users across a variety of industries including aviation, commerce, and project planning.

 ## Skills

 ### Front-end
 - HTML/CSS
-- JavaScript (ES6, React, Redux, Node.js, Next.js, JSX)
+- JavaScript (React, Redux, Node.js)
-- TypeScript (Next.js, TSX, Angular)
+- TypeScript (Next.js, Angular)

 ### Back-end
 - C# (.NET)